-I have three amazing kids, that we’ve even homeschooled for years, and I run my own business.
+I have three amazing kids that we even homeschooled for several years, and I run my own business.
 Life never seems to slow down around here, but taking time to ensure I’m managing my own life in a way that is positive and good for my health is a must.
 Even on the busiest of days.

 Why maintaining a healthy lifestyle important